-There are two types for the business management status.
+There are two types of business management visa.

-Required to set up a company and obtain an office before applying for business management resident status.
+Required to set up a company and obtain an office before applying for a business management visa.

-After obtaining special business management resident status, set up a company, and get an office.
+After obtaining a six-month visa (Tokyo start-up visa), Applicants will set up a company and get an office.

 Someone in Japan who help your business start-up

-When establishing a company, the foreign national must transfer his/her money of at least 5 million yen to his/her own Japanese bank account.
-However, if the foreign national has been in Japan for less than three months, the Japanese bank will not usually provide a bank account for him/her.
+When establishing a company, the foreign national must transfer their money of at least 5 million yen to their own Japanese bank account.
+However, if the foreign national has been in Japan for less than three months, the Japanese bank will not usually provide a bank account for them.

-If you cannot open a bank account, you will not be able to establish a company, and you will not be able to obtain a business management visa.
+If you cannot open a bank account, you can not establish a company, and you will not be able to obtain the regular business management visa.

-When a foreign national cannot open a bank account, they would ask a business partner or someone trusted living in Japan who has a bank account in Japan to be a co-founder.
-They can pay the capital contribution into that co-founder’s account.
-The transfer will serve as evidence of the capital.
-After registering the company, the foreign national then purchases all the shares from the co-founder or run the company together.
+You would look for a business partner or family member living in Japan who has a bank account in Japan and ask them to be a co-founder.
+You can make the capital contribution into that co-founder’s bank account.
+The transfer will be regarded as a capital investment.

-In regular business management visa procedure, it isn’t easy to establish a company unless they have a relative or business partner who has a bank account in Japan.
+In the regular business management visa procedures, it isn’t easy to establish a company unless they have a relative or business partner who has a bank account in Japan.

-In regular business management visa procedure, the foreign national needs to secure an office in Japan and starts paying the rent before applying for the resident status.
-Although the applicant will not conduct business until the residence status’s approval, they will still have to pay the monthly rent.
-Further, if the residence status’s approval is not granted, they will have paid the rent in vain, which will hurt both financially and emotionally.
+In the regular business management visa procedure, the foreign national needs to secure an office in Japan and starts paying the rent before applying for a regular business management visa.
+Although the applicant will not conduct business until the visa is approved, they will still have to pay the monthly rent.
+Further, if the visa is not approved finally, they will have paid the rent in vain, hurting financially and emotionally.